Models of G-spectra as presheaves of spectra: The bicategory and -category

+In \autoref{Whisker}, we show how to whisker the pseudo-unit $1$-cells to obtain an equivalent construction $\GEone$ that still has a strictly associative composition but now has strict two-sided unit $1$-cells.
+The construction is closely analogous to the usual whiskering of a degenerate basepoint in a space to obtain a nondegenerate basepoint. \end{rem}

-\begin{rem}\mylabel{tenprod} We are suppressing some categorical details.
+\begin{rem} We are suppressing some categorical details that are irrelevant to our work.
 The composition distributes over coproducts, and it should be defined on a ``tensor product'' rather than a cartesian product of permutative categories.
-Such a tensor product does in fact exist \cite{HyPow}, but we shall not use the relevant category theory.
-Rather we will change notation to $\sma$ since the composition is a pairing that gives rise to a pairing defined on the smash product of the spectra constructed from $G\sE(B,C)$ and $G\sE(A,B)$. \end{rem}
+Such a tensor product does in fact exist \cite{HyPow}, in the sense that the 2-category of permutative categories has a pseudo-monoidal structure (\cite[Section~2.3]{HyPow}); however, we will not use this.
+Rather, we will use that composition is a pairing that gives rise to a pairing defined on the smash product of the spectra constructed from $G\sE(B,C)$ and $G\sE(A,B)$.
+This passage from pairings of permutative categories to pairings of spectra has a checkered history even nonequivariantly,\footnote{That starts from \cite{MayPair}, which is modernized, corrected, and generalized in \cite{GMMOMain}, where pairings are subsumed as $2$-ary morphisms in multicategories.} and it is here that a mistake occurred in earlier versions of this paper.
+As explained in \cite{GMMOMain}, categorical strictification and the full development of multiplicative equivariant infinite loop space theory resolve the relevant issues. \end{rem}